Blue Man Group: Other locations

 On February 1, 2021, the group closed their run at Universal Orlando Resort, citing the COVID-19 pandemic as part of the decision.
 In June 2024, it was announced that the group would be returning to Orlando in a new location.
-The group was set to open at the ICON Park in April 2025, though this was later delayed until the end of 2025.
+The group was set to open at the ICON Park in April 2025, though this was later delayed until May 2026.

 Themes

 Blue Man performances have a number of themes, including: